Dosage & Administration

 ZEMDRI injection 500 mg/10 mL (50 mg/mL) is a sterile, clear, colorless to yellow solution supplied in a single-dose vial.
 Each single-dose vial contains plazomicin sulfate equivalent to 500 mg plazomicin freebase.

 Aminoglycosides, including ZEMDRI, can cause fetal harm when administered to a pregnant woman.
 There are no available data on the use of ZEMDRI in pregnant women to inform a drug associated risk of adverse developmental outcomes.
 Published literature reports of streptomycin, an aminoglycoside, state that it can cause total, irreversible, bilateral congenital deafness in children whose mothers received streptomycin during pregnancy.
-No drug-related visceral or skeletal malformations were observed in pregnant rats and rabbits administered subcutaneous plazomicin during organogenesis at maternal exposures approximately 0.8-fold (rats) and 2.5-fold (rabbits) of the human AUC at the clinical dose of 15 mg/kg/day.
-Auditory function of offspring was not measured in animal studies (see Data).
-Advise pregnant women of the potential risk to a fetus.
+No drug-related visceral or skeletal malformations were observed in pregnant rats and rabbits administered subcutaneous plazomicin during organogenesis at maternal exposures approximately 0.8-fold (rats) and 2.5-fold (rabbits) of the human AUC at the clinical dose of 15 mg/kg/day

 In an embryo-fetal development study in rats, plazomicin doses of 0, 8, 25, or 50 mg/kg/day administered subcutaneously during organogenesis did not cause drug-related visceral or skeletal malformations, or reduce survival of fetuses.
 The mid and high doses caused maternal toxicity (reductions in food consumption and body weight gain; increased kidney weight).
 The high dose resulted in maternal exposure (AUC) approximately 0.8-fold the human AUC at the clinical dose of 15 mg/kg once daily.